Spill fear spooks Shell investors but stock rebounds

 The oil sheen appeared to be dissipating by Thursday afternoon, Shell said, and the company was "very confident" that its operations were not to blame.

-But reaction to the sheen, which spread over a 10 mile by 1 mile area, showed how nervous oil investors become over reports of possible oil spills.
+But reaction to the sheen, which spread over a 10 mile (16 km) by 1 mile (1.6 km) area, showed how nervous oil investors become over reports of possible oil spills.

 "They're certainly very jittery, to say the least," said analyst Phil Weiss of Argus Research.